-- where the Contractor is to design discrete part(s) of the works, even though all the other criteria are met consider using the Intermediate Building Contract with contractor's design (ICD). - 36 Price is based on lump sum with monthly interim payments unless otherwise stated. - 37 This contract requires the Employer through his professional consultants to provide at tender stage a set of drawings together with another document.
+- where the Contractor is to design discrete part(s) of the works, even though all the other criteria are met consider using the Intermediate Building Contract with contractor's design (ICD). - 36 Price is based on lump sum with monthly interim payments unless otherwise stated. - 37 This contract requires the Employer through its professional consultants to provide at tender stage a set of drawings together with another document.
 Where the other document consists of bills of quantities or work schedules, the Contractor is required to have priced it.
 Where the other document consists of a specification, the Contractor is required either to have priced it or, if only a lump sum is quoted, then also to have supplied a Schedule of Rates or a Contract Sum Analysis.
 The priced bills, specification or work schedules or, as the case may be, the Schedule of Rates or Contract Sum Analysis provide price data for the valuation of variations.
 The contract conditions and procedures are less detailed than those of the Standard Building Contract.
-All subcontractors, whether chosen by the Contractor or named by the Employer, are domestic, and their performance is the responsibility of the Contractor, although the Employer does assume additional risks in respect of Named Sub-Contractors whose contracts documents is required.
+All subcontractors, whether chosen by the Contractor or named by the Employer, are domestic, and their performance is the responsibility of the Contractor, although the Employer does assume additional risks in respect of Named Sub-Contractors whose contracts are terminated because of insolvency.
+For Named Sub-Contractors, the use of the Intermediate Named Sub-Contract documents is required.
 Even though a Named Sub-Contractor is a domestic sub-contractor, the Contractor is not responsible for any design carried out by a Named Sub-Contractor.
 (See also Part 3 of this Practice Note.) - 38 Provisions are included relating to BIM and for collaborative working, sustainability, advance payment and a bond for the payment of off-site materials, a performance bond and/or parent company guarantee and for collateral warranties.
 The contract includes optional provisions for fluctuations, including that no fluctuations provision will apply.
 In terms of the JCT fluctuations provisions, the contract only provides for limited fluctuations (contribution, levy and tax changes).
-However, the Named Sub-Contract (see ICSub/NAM/C) also includes the JCT fluctuations provisions for fluctuations provisions for fluctuations are adjusted under the main contract.
+However, the Intermediate Named Sub-Contract (see ICSub/NAM/C) also includes the JCT fluctuations provisions for fluctuations by formula adjustment and any such amounts are adjusted under the main contract.